+26. In the past 12 months, the Pension Fund's cash investment balance has ranged between £40.2m and £374.2m.
+The Fund's cash balance in this period has been higher than would ordinarily be expected, firstly due to receipt of three years' contributions paid in advance in April 2023 by some employers.
+In addition, current cash levels are elevated in anticipation of finalising the Pension Fund's 5% allocation to Investment Grade Credit as agreed at the last meeting of the Panel and Board in September 2023.
+This

-- 22. In the past 12 months, the Pension Fund's cash investment balance has ranged between £40.7m and £104.7m.
-There may be changes to the Fund's cash balance following the implementation of the latest triennial valuation and receipt of contributions paid in advance in April 2023, and the review of the Fund's investment strategy.
-Any implications for the way that the Fund's cash is managed will be reported to Panel and Board meeting in March 2023 as part of the review of the investment strategy. - 23.
-The following Annual Cash Investment Strategy, for the period to 31 March 2024, has been prepared with the advice of the treasury management advisers, Arlingclose.
-The strategy is intended to manage the normal cashflow expectations as a result of contributions from employers and payments of pension, and the investment and returns of the property and alternative investment portfolios. - 24.
+- allocation will be funded from the Pension Fund's current cash investments and the overweight allocations to equity and asset-backed securities (ABS).
+Once finalised, the cash investment balance is expected to be maintained at a minimum level of £60m, in line with Hymans Robertson's advice. - 27.
+The following Annual Cash Investment Strategy, for the period to 31 March 2025, has been prepared with the advice of the treasury management advisers, Arlingclose.
+The strategy is intended to manage the normal cashflow expectations as a result of contributions from employers and payments of pension, and the investment and returns of the property and alternative investment portfolios. - 28.
 The primary objective in relation to the investment of Pension Fund cash remains the security of capital.
 The liquidity or accessibility of the Fund's cash investments followed by the yields earned on these investments are important but secondary considerations.